-93 Kapsos, Steven 2008.
+93 Kapsos, S. (2008).
 The gender wage gap in Bangladesh.
-ILO Asia-Pacific Working Paper Series, ILO Regional Office for Asia and the Pacific - Bangkok: ILO, 2008, ISBN: 978-92-2-121337-6 (web pdf), pp. ix.
+ILO Asia-Pacific Working Paper Series, ILO Regional Office for Asia and the Pacific, Bangkok, 43pp.

-94 Nasreen, Mahbuba.
-2008.
-'Impact of Climate Change on Food Security in Bangladesh: Gender and Disaster Perspectives' paper presented at the 'International Symposium on Climate Change and Food Security in South Asia', Dhaka 25-30 August, 2008.
+94 Nasreen, M. (2008).
+Impact of Climate Change on Food Security in Bangladesh: Gender and Disaster Perspectives, paper presented at the 'International Symposium on Climate Change and Food Security in South Asia', Dhaka 25-30 August, 2008.